Toblerity/Fiona/docs/manual.rst

 :Abstract:
   Fiona is OGR's neat, nimble, no-nonsense API.
 This document explains how to use the Fiona package for reading and writing geospatial data files.
+Python 3 is used in examples.
 See the `README <README.html>`__ for installation and quick start instructions.

 .. sectnum::